florintoth/Data-Science-Specialization/The Data Scientist Toolbox/README.md

-# An Introduction to Interactive Programming in Python
+# The Data Scientist Toolbox
-Projects for the Coursera class
+First commit for the Data Science Specialization Courses